iwantmyname/blog/src/2011/01/recent-app-and-services-additions-for-your-domains.md

 title: Recent App & Service Additions For Your Domains
 ----

-You can now even add more cool apps and services to your domains from your iWantMyName dashboard.
+You can now even add more cool apps and services to your domains from your iwantmyname dashboard.
 Here are the latest additions to our [domain application directory](https://iwantmyname.com/services) which enables you to **easily apply DNS settings to your domain in one single click:**

 [![logo-blog-blogetery.png](/media/2011-01-25-logo-blog-blogetery.png)](https://iwantmyname.com/services/blog-hosting/free-custom-domain-wordpress)